 Fig 1.
 General Contact (everything is treated in 1 domain)

-Figure 2 shows General Contact being automatically created when model is imported from SOLIDWORKS into Structural Simulation Engineer.
+Figure 2 shows General Contact being automatically created when model is imported from SOLIDWORKS into Structural Professional Engineer.
 All contact pairs between components are treated as one single contact domain.

 Fig 2.
-General Contact is the default Contact Algorithm in Structural Simulation Engineer
+General Contact is the default Contact Algorithm in Structural Professional Engineer

 By contrast, without General contact, you would need to define multiple Contact Pairs to specify what would hit and where as illustrated in Figure 3.